-58.219G Experimental Design and Analysis 1
+58.219G Experimental Design and Analysis 1 S1 or S2 L2

 Methods and principles of research in education.
 Description of a sample distribution of observations.
 Standard scores.
 The normal distribution.
-Correlation.
 Comparison of means from two samples, independent or related.
 Simple regression analysis.
 Comparison of means from two or more independent samples.
 Error rates and power.
 Introduction to computer package programs.

-58.220G Experimental Design and Analysis 2
+58.220G Experimental Design and Analysis 2 S1 or S2 L2